ArMorYeenR13/ArMorYeenR13/README.md

 <br>
 and this will all be recorded here maybe... 😵‍💫

-- 🔭 I’m currently working on a Portfolio Website 🔧
 - 🌱 I’m currently learning  ~~HTML~~ , ~~CSS~~ , JS  ,~~Basics on React 🥳,~~ (Currently on Three.js, Blender, Advanced React🤔)
 - additional frameworks/library -> React, Sass , Tailwind , Bootstrap
 - 🤐

-- Goal: responsive, eye candy portfolio but lets be real, its not gonna happen
 - Future Projects : Visualization tools, Cloud Computing -> AWS, Ricing :), (very in the future -> Unity)
 - Main focus for now -> (Playing with threejs)